 When he gives his speeches and that you'd have to be blind to not see that he's inside a serpent.

-And even if you couldn't see that, you can see that he's chosen to be in a side of really ugly building.
+And even if you couldn't see that, you can see that he's chosen to be inside a really ugly building.

 So he's obviously that's obviously wrong.

-You don't need to know anything, you don't need to even recognise it as being a snake.
+You don't need to even recognize it as being a snake.

 You just have to see this man is choosing to be somewhere ugly.